Gitanjali1818/90DaysOfDevOps/2026/day-25/day-25-notes.md

                      -Dedicated hotfix branches
                      -Better release management
-         7- Which one does your favorite open-source project use? (check any repo on GitHub)
+         7- Which one does your favorite open-source project use? (check any repo on GitHub) My favorite open-source                 project is Kubernetes.
+I                checked its GitHub                     repository and found that it mainly uses Go as the programming language.
+It also uses YAML files for configuration and Git/GitHub for version control.
+Kubernetes helps in automating deployment and scaling of containerized applications.
+I like this project because it is widely used in DevOps and cloud environments.